A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Main results

-Furthermore, we get our main result---the following improvement of monotonicity of relative entropy, which is described as follows: \begin{thrm} For given states $\rho,\sigma\in\density{\cH_d}$, and $\Phi$ is a unital quantum channel over $\cH_d$.
-We have:
+Note that Eq.~\eqref{eq:datta-wilde} is also obtained very recently by Datta and Wilde \cite{DW}.
+The approach used here is very simple and completely different from the one used by them.
+Now, we may present our main result---the strengthened monotonicity inequality of relative entropy---which is described as follows: \begin{thrm} For any states $\rho,\sigma\in\density{\cH_d}$, and $\Phi$ a unital quantum channel over $\cH_d$, we have

 \end{thrm}